go-go-golems/prescribe/ttmp/2025/12/26/002-MAKE-IT-WORK--make-it-work/reference/02-diary.md

 ### What warrants a second pair of eyes
 - Sanity check `go test ./...` still passes and `prescribe tui` starts (the CLI entrypoint now only has one root model option).

+---

+## Step 14: Phase 5 filter pane component (WIP)

+This step extracts the Filters screen into a dedicated component model.
+Like the file list, the component handles selection + key mapping and emits typed intent messages; the app root remains the single side-effect boundary that mutates the controller, saves the session, and shows toasts.

+**Commit (code):** N/A — in progress

+### What I did
+- N/A (in progress)

+### Why
+- Keeping Filters screen logic in the root model makes it harder to evolve UX (rule previews, impact stats, resize propagation) without touching unrelated app-level orchestration.

+### What worked
+- N/A (in progress)

+### What didn't work
+- N/A (in progress)

+### What was tricky to build
+- N/A (in progress)

+### What warrants a second pair of eyes
+- Confirm the root remains the only place that saves sessions and performs controller mutations (component must stay UI-only).